 I once wrote an article about how to change your mindset to learn languages (and, by extension, changing the way you address your own health).

-To paraphrase, I go off on a lengthy (and very masterfully sexy) tangent about how language is like a library.
+I go off on a lengthy (and very masterfully sexy) tangent about how language is like a library.
 You add books to a library, whose authors are varied in styles and opinions, and with each addition adds ideas.

 These ideas enrich your world and expand it.
 You find yourself influenced by and willing to change your ideologies based on them.
 You imitate, study, impress upon others the success & lessons that you’ve read about.

 And you know what?
 Language is no less than a library in itself.
 You learn more, see more, and experience more because you understand more.
 Your horizons and mindsets change.

 Ideally, you want to change your thoughts.
 Thinking of things you’ve learned and the things you’re focused on will curve the negativity that plagues your normal routine.

 You will learn to have fewer expectations for the events in your life, thus eliminating stress.
 You will learn to try new things, and accept and crave failure as a way to learn and build upon yourself.